 Additionally, the following secondary channels are available to disseminate information:

-Voicemail to UR campus phones will record outbound messages onto voicemail throughout the UR phone system.
+Voicemail to University campus phones will send outbound messages onto voicemail throughout the University phone system.

-Posts to the UR Alert webpage

-(alert.richmond.edu) may supplement the UR Alert format with more in-depth information and instructions.
+Posts to the UR Alert webpage (alert.richmond.edu) may supplement the UR Alert notification with more in-depth information and instructions.